Patronicity Resources Logo

 4. Pop-up retail is a whole different type of pop-up — A permanent installation to inspire businesses to test the market

 With Patronicity, we’ve seen community members help fund The Corner Spot, a pop-up retail space in the Town of Ashland, Massachusetts.
 What is now a permanent public space, the Corner Spot brought new life to downtown and created a new destination for community members.
-The town was looking for new businesses, but also an idea for how to transform a vacant lot and was overwhelmed by the positive response local resident shared on the space.
-Even before its creation, the crowdfunding campaign drove interest, public support and funding which has been followed by a new space buzzing with people.
+The town was looking for new businesses, and an idea for how to transform a vacant lot and was overwhelmed by the positive response local residents shared on the space.
+Even before its creation, the crowdfunding campaign drove interest, public support, and funding, followed by a new space buzzing with people.

 The Corner Spot in Ashland, MA with welcoming outdoor seating, shade, and landscaping.